top of page

 Spotting Early Signs of Dementia: Key Indicators

 As you go about your daily life in Australia, being attuned to your cognitive health is critical.
 The early signs of dementia — subtle yet significant changes that can signal an approaching storm — must be met with vigilance and understanding.
 These dementia signs aren't just statistics; they are deeply personal experiences that could affect you, a family member, or a friend.
-Today, we are focusing on what you need to know about the early warning signs dementia can present, as well as early dementia symptoms which may offer the chance for timely intervention and potentially improved outcomes for those affected.
+Today, we are focusing on what you need to know about the early warning signs dementia can present and early dementia symptoms, which may offer the chance for timely intervention and potentially improved outcomes for those affected.

 spotting-early-signs-of-dementia-key-indicators